vinnyA3/animego-dl/README.md

 To run tests in watch mode: `npm run test:watch`

+> [!NOTE]
-> :warning: Tests are few and far between at the moment.
+> Tests are few and far between at the moment.
 In fact, no test
 > suites are live at this time - 2/13/22.

 ## Disclaimer